ljbkusters/gitea-jenkins-docker-compose/README.md

     7. Add user credentials.
 This can be the system admin or a dedicated Jenkins account on the Gitea server.
 This will be the account managing webhooks and looking for pushed changes.
-    8. (TODO: Alias URL?)
-8. Add a Gitea organization to Jenkins
+9. Add a Gitea organization to Jenkins
     1. Visit localhost:8080 (Jenkins server)
     2. Click on "New Job"
     3. Add an organization folder, give it a meaningful name